vic/pond/README.md

 Spawning a new process just to keep state is not always a good idea.

-Dont get me wrong, one of the *best* features of the BEAM is that it's very cheap to create tons of processes and supervise them.
+Dont get me wrong, one of the *best* power features of the BEAM is that it's very cheap to create tons of processes and supervise them.

 However abusing spawn, just because you want to keep state, well, that's certainly